The Opal JSON API

 Session based authentication enables users logged in via the standard Django auth mechanism to use the API.
 This is what most Opal applications in the browser will use.

-Token based authentication is targetted at other applications consuming the Opal API, and requires the application to pass an API token as a header.
+Token based authentication is targeted at other applications consuming the Opal API, and requires the application to pass an API token as a header.
 These tokens must be associated with a Django user, and can be created in the Django Admin.

 An example of a client using token based authentication is found in the OpalAPI project.